by myCREcloud | Apr 20, 2026 | Company

 What this means for businesses running Sage

-For companies hosting Sage 50, Sage 200, or Sage Intacct on-premise or with a budget provider, these market pressures represent real risk.
-Under-resourced hosting environments cut corners on hardware refresh cycles, leaving you running on ageing infrastructure with higher failure rates and slower performance.
+For companies hosting Sage 100 Contractor, Sage 300, or Sage Estimating on-premise or with a budget provider, these market pressures represent real risk.
+Under-resourced hosting environments cut corners on hardware refresh cycles, leaving you running on aging infrastructure with higher failure rates and slower performance.
 Security patching gets delayed.
 Redundancy gets reduced.

 This is precisely where mycrecloud is different.
 Rather than passing unpredictability on to you, we: